GED Prep Classes in Louisiana

 1. In-Person Classes

-In-person GED prep classes are offered at various community colleges such as South Louisiana Community College (SLCC), adult education centers, and nonprofit organizations throughout Louisiana.
+In-person GED prep classes are offered at various community colleges such as South Louisiana Community College (SLCC), adult education centers, local school board and nonprofit organizations throughout Louisiana.

-These classes provide structured learning environments where students can receive direct instruction from qualified teachers.
+These classes provide structured learning environments where students can receive direct instruction from qualified teachers in pursuit of college and career pathways.
+Additionally, educators administered tests are available for underage test-takers.

 2. Online Classes